The rank of sparse random matrices: Introduction

 \subsection{The 2-core bound}

 There is a simple graph-theoretic upper bound on the rank, and \Thm~\ref{thm:rank} puts us in a position to investigate if and when this bound is tight.
-To state this bound, we recall that the {\em 2-core} of $\G$ is the subgraph $\G_*$ obtained by repeating the following operation. \begin{quote} While there is a variable node $x_i$ of degree one or less, remove that variable node along with the adjacent check node (if any). \footnote{Strictly speaking, what we describe here is the 2-core of the hypergraph whose vertices are the variable nodes and whose edges are the neighbourhoods of the check nodes.} \end{quote} Of course, the 2-core may be empty.
-Extending prior results that dealt with the degrees of all check nodes coinciding~\cite{Cooper04,molloy2005cores}, we compute the likely number of variable and check nodes in the 2-core.
-Since $\vd,\vk$ have finite second moments and $\Phi'(0)\leq0$ while $\Phi'(1)\geq0$, we can define
+To state this bound, we recall that the {\em 2-core} of $\G$ is the subgraph $\G_*$ obtained by repeating the following operation. \begin{quote} While there is a variable node $x_i$ of degree one or less, remove that variable node along with the adjacent check node (if any). \footnote{Strictly speaking, what we describe here is the 2-core of the hypergraph whose vertices are the variable nodes and whose edges are the neighbourhoods of the check nodes.} \end{quote} \fixxx{Of course, the 2-core may be empty, i.e.\ with no variable or check nodes.
+In the case that $\pr(\bfk=0)>0$ it is possible to have a 2-core without any variable node but with a non-empty set of check nodes whose degrees are all zero.} Extending prior results that dealt with the degrees of all check nodes coinciding~\cite{Cooper04,molloy2005cores}, we compute the likely number of variable and check nodes in the 2-core. \fixx{Let